danielsobrado/spring-cloud-kafka-microservices/README.md

 Each microservice registers with the service discovery server so that other microservices can find it.

+### Spring Cloud Config Server

+* HTTP resource-based API for external configuration (name-value pairs or equivalent YAML content)
+* Encrypt and decrypt property values (symmetric or asymmetric)
+* Embeddable easily in a Spring Boot application using @EnableConfigServer

 ## High Volume and Low Latency

 Use the OpenTelemetry API to measure Java performance